pactflow/ci-cd-workshop/workshop/05_verifying_feature_pacts.md

 1. In the provider project, open `src/product/product.pact.test.js` and in the options for the dynamically fetched pacts, set `includeWipPactsSince: "2020-01-01"`

 1. Run `TRAVIS_BRANCH=master make test` and you will see that the `feat/new-field` pact has been included in the verifications, running in pending mode.
-    * We need to set the `TRAVIS_BRANCH` so that the WIP calculations know which pending pacts to include.
+    * We need to set the `TRAVIS_BRANCH` when running locally so that the WIP calculations know which pending pacts to include.

 1. Commit and push